Chindits: Operation Thursday

 On 5 February 1944, Fergusson's 16th Brigade left Ledo for Burma.
 They avoided Japanese forces by traversing exceptionally difficult terrain.
 The rest of the Brigades were brought in by air to create fortified bases with airstrips.

 Three landing zones, codenamed Piccadilly, Broadway and Chowringhee, were selected.
 Calvert's 77th Brigade prepared to fly by Hadrian glider into Piccadilly on the night of 5 March.
 A last-minute aerial reconnaissance revealed Piccadilly to be covered with logs, making landing impossible.
 In some accounts of the incident, Wingate insisted that the operation had been betrayed and that the other landing zones would be ambushed.
 To proceed would be "murder".
 Slim accepted the responsibility of ordering a willing Calvert to proceed with the operation, using Broadway instead.
 While Piccadilly had already been used to evacuate casualties during the first Chindit operation in 1943, Broadway had to be selected from the results of aerial reconnaissance.
 It turned out to be a poor landing ground and there were many casualties in crash landings, but Calvert's men were just able to make the strip fit to take transport aircraft the next day.
 Chindit gliders also landed on Chowringhee the next day, without opposition.

 It was later revealed that the logs on Piccadilly had been placed there to dry by Burmese teak loggers.
 The real problem was the failure to maintain continuous observation of the landing zones (e.g. by high-flying Spitfire photo-reconnaissance aircraft) before the forces were deployed.

 Over the next week, 600 sorties by Dakota transport aircraft transferred 9,000 men to the landing zones.
 Chowringhee was abandoned once the fly-in was completed, but Broadway was held with a garrison which included field artillery, anti-aircraft guns and even a detachment of six Mk.VIII Spitfires of No.81 Squadron RAF from 12 March to 17 March.
 On 17 March they were attacked during take-off by Japanese Ki-43 'Oscars'.
 S/L William 'Babe' Whitamore and F/O Alan M Peart managed to get airborne, with both shooting down one 'Oscar' each.
 Whitamore was shot down and killed but Peart survived for over half an hour, holding off over 20 enemy fighters.
 The remaining Spitfires were destroyed on the ground for the loss of another pilot, F/Lt Coulter.
 Peart flew back to Kangla the same day in his damaged Spitfire (FL-E JF818) and reported the action.
-The detachment was duly ended by AFC Stanley Vincent, the CO of No. 221 Group.
+The detachment was duly ended by AVM Stanley Vincent, the CO of No. 221 Group.